antonycc/ondemand-neo4j/README.md

 On-demand Neo4j:
 * Tests Neo4j in a Spring test Context.
-* Includes annotated classes for persistence.
+* Annotated classes for persistence.
-* Runs tests against an embedded database.
+* Annotated classes for JSON.
+* Export Neo4j as JSON.
-* Runs tests against official neo4j Docker image
+* Can run tests against an embedded database or an official neo4j Docker image.
-* Supports relationship cardinality
+* Supports relationship cardinality.

 # Bugs